Presuming conflict to be a problem.

 A Holistic, or Female, mind seeks balance first.
 Inequities and Intentions.
 Numbers.
 Imbalance and Allowance.

 Hegel, Kant, Fichte, etc. advocate their three-step process as a means of prescribing a logical method for overcoming conflict.
 A series of steps in search of a solution.
-The Linear-mind overcomes inequity; the Holistic-mind manages it.
+The Male-mind overcomes inequity; the Holistic-mind manages it.

 Keeping the good parts of the thesis while overcoming its limitations through the anti-thesis is a step-by-step process of contradiction.
 It presupposes a linear progression from the less sophisticated thesis to the more evolved synthesis.

-But it’s still Linear.
+But it’s still Male.

 The Dramatica storyform offers a series of Storypoints that connect you the Author directly with your Audience.
 It’s where both writer and reader observe the same thing from two different points-of-view.